-9. Select the clock and time zone to use in your system.
+Select the clock and time zone to use in your system.
 To manually adjust the time or to configure an NTP server for time synchronization, choose Other Settings.
-See Book "Deployment Guide", Chapter 6 "Installation with YaST", Section 6.12 "Clock and Time Zone" for detailed information.
+See Book "Deployment Guide", Chapter 5 "Installation steps", Section 5.11 "Clock and time zone" for detailed information.
 Proceed with Next.

+2.10 Local user

+SUSE ۲

+Local User

+C reate New User

+User's F ull Name

+U sername

+Password

+Confirm Password

+Use this password for system administrator

+O Skip User Creation

+Mart

+Help Release Notes Abo r t B ack N ext

-- 10. To create a local user, type the first and last name in the User's Full Name field, the login name in the Username field, and the password in the Password field. - The password should be at least eight characters long and should contain both uppercase and lowercase letters and numbers.
-The maximum length for passwords is 72 characters, and passwords are case-sensitive. - For security reasons it is also strongly recommended not to enable the Automatic Login.
+To create a local user, type the first and last name in the User's Full Name field, the login name in the Username field, and the password in the Password field.

+The password should be at least eight characters long and should contain both uppercase and lowercase letters and numbers.
+The maximum length for passwords is 72 characters, and passwords are case-sensitive.

+For security reasons, it is also strongly recommended not to enable the Automatic Login.
 You should also not Use this Password for the System Administrator but rather provide a separate root password in the next installation step.

-Proceed with Next.
+If you install on a system where a previous Linux installation was found, you may Import User Data from a Previous Installation.
+Click Choose User for a list of available user accounts.
+Select one or more users.

+In an environment where users are centrally managed (for example, by NIS or LDAP), you can skip the creation of local users.
+Select Skip User Creation in this case.

+2.11 Authentication for the system administrator "root"

+SUSE ۲

+Authentication for the System

+Administrator "root" Do not forget what you enter here.

+Password for root User

+Confirm Password

+Test Keyboard Layout

+Import Public SSH Key

+Bro w se

+Help Release Notes Abo r t B ack N ext

-11. Type a password for the system administrator account (called the root user).
+Type a password for the system administrator (called the root user) or provide a public SSH key.
+If you want, you can use both.